 The second phase was conducted first - before Phase 1 for judicial review claims.
 The "second phase" started on July 17, 2020, and ended August 18, 2020.
 (Ex.
-6.)
-Ultimately, the district court denied all relief with one exception.
-The district court determined that the State acted beyond its authority when it adopted a regulatory standard requiring background checks only for prospective owners, officers, and board members with a 5% or greater ownership stake instead of requiring background checks for all owners, officers, and board members regardless of ownership interest.
+5.)
+Ultimately, Judge Gonzalez denied all relief with one exception: the State acted beyond its authority when it adopted a regulatory standard requiring background checks only for prospective owners, officers, and board members with a 5% or greater ownership stake instead of requiring background checks for all owners, officers, and board members regardless of ownership interest.
 (Id. at 29.)
+Judge Gonzalez granted Plaintiffs' equal protection claim in part based on "the decision by the [the State] to arbitrarily and capriciously replace ... the background check of each owner, officer and board member with the 5 percent or greater standard in NAC 453.255(1), [the State] created an unfair process."
+(Id.)
 The district court narrowly enjoined this regulatory requirement.
 (Id.)
+Importantly,

+Judge Gonzalez found that "[n]o monetary damages are awarded given the speculative nature of the potential loss of market share."
+(Id.)
 The Findings of Fact, Conclusions of Law, and Permanent Injunction was entered September 3, 2020.
 (Id.)

-However, the industry intervenors without any owners, officers, or board members with less than a 5% stake - like the Essence Entities - were unaffected by the district court's ruling.
+The industry intervenors without any owners, officers, or board members with less than a 5% stake - like the Essence Entities - were unaffected by Judge Gonzalez's ruling.
 All of the Essence Entities' prospective owners, officers, and board members were subject to the State's background check because they had no one with less than a 5% interest.
 Accordingly, the Essence Entities were not impacted by the injunction and have been operating their locations since the district court's ruling.

 On September 8, 2020, the district court conducted the petition for judicial review phase ("Phase 1").
 (Ex.
-7.)
+6.)
 The district court denied the petitions for judicial review under NRS 233B.130 in their entirety.
 (Id. at 12.)
-The Findings of Fact and Conclusions of Law was entered September 16, 2020.
-(Id.)
+The Findings of Fact and Conclusions of Law was entered September $16, 2020.
+(Id.)^2$

-The mandamus claims originally contemplated for the third phase were partially resolved by pretrial motion practice and the affected parties settled with the State during Phase 2 (but conducted first).
+The Plaintiffs' mandamus claims originally contemplated for the third phase were partially resolved by pretrial motion practice and some of the affected parties settled with the State during Phase 2 (but conducted first).
 (See Ex.
-4, §VIII(C) n.5.)
-Because those claims have been resolved, the last, third phase will only involve the remaining jury trial for Section 1983 claims.
+7, §VIII(C) n.5.)
+However, some of the Plaintiffs' mandamus claims have never been formally dismissed.

+Even so, the last, third phase will only involve the remaining jury trial for Section 1983 claims between Jorge Pupo and Nevada Wellness Center, LLC.
 (See Ex.
-5.)
+3 & 4.)
+The third phase has not started and there has been no final judgment concluding all three phases of the trial.